The Flat Stanley Project: Flat Stan the Man

-In 2010 the St. Louis Cardinals launched the "Stand for Stan" campaign with the goal of convincing President Barack Obama to present the Presidential Medal of Freedom to the Major League Baseball Hall-of-Famer Stan "The Man" Musial.
+In 2010, the St. Louis Cardinals launched the "Stand for Stan" campaign with the goal of convincing President Barack Obama to present the Presidential Medal of Freedom to the Major League Baseball Hall-of-Famer Stan "The Man" Musial.
 Fans were also encouraged to download copies of "Flat Stan the Man" from the club's website and to post pictures of themselves with their cut-out to the club's website.

 The cause was moved forward by Senators Christopher Bond, Republican of Missouri; Claire McCaskill, Democrat of Missouri; and Richard J. Durbin, Democrat of Illinois, who maintained contact with the White House.
-On November 17, 2010 it was announced that Musial was to receive the award along with 14 others.
+On November 17, 2010, it was announced that Musial was to receive the award along with 14 others.
 Musial was presented his award in a ceremony at the White House on February 15, 2011.

 Flat Stanley Cup

 After the Chicago Blackhawks' Stanley Cup victories in 2010, 2013 and 2015, the Chicago Tribune newspaper offered a cut-out "Flat Stanley Cup" for fans to download.
-Blackhawks fans were encouraged then post pictures of themselves and the cup on Twitter with the hashtag #flatstanleycup or they could post them to the Tribune's site.
+Blackhawks fans were encouraged to then post pictures of themselves and the cup on Twitter with the hashtag #flatstanleycup or they could post them to the Tribune's site.